ACCESS-NRI/CMIP7-Hackathon/docs/VSCode_setup_guide.md

 ## 3. Load ESMValTool modules and set up Hackathon environment

-To load all required ESMValTool and [ACCESS-NRI ESMValTool-workflow](https://github.com/ACCESS-NRI/ESMValTool-workflow) components, please enter the following two commands (one after the other) in the terminal from any directory:
+To load all required ESMValTool and [ACCESS-NRI ESMValTool-workflow](https://github.com/ACCESS-NRI/ESMValTool-workflow) components, please enter the following two commands (one after the other) in the VS Code terminal from any directory:

 ```
 module use /g/data/xp65/public/modules [then press ENTER/RETURN]